If you're a new visitor to Banff National Park, you may find the selection of…

 According to Graeme Pole, author of Classic Hikes in the Canadian Rockies, “25 species of algae have been identified here and this may be the largest travertine drape in the Rockies.”
 In the winter this wall is popular with ice climbers.

-From the Upper Falls take a short 0.2 kilometre spur trail to meet the trail coming up from Moose Meadows.
-From that intersection, it’s another 2.7 kilometres to reach the Ink Pots.
+From the Upper Falls take a short 0.2 km spur trail to meet the trail coming up from Moose Meadows.
+From that intersection, it’s another 2.7 km hike to reach the Ink Pots.
 This part of the trail winds through the trees, gaining elevation before it descends to the Ink Pots and the meadows.

 What are the Ink Pots?